 The Wyoming Rental Lease Agreements are legal documents that set out the conditions under which a landlord will rent a residential property to a tenant.
-The document comprises of specific provisions related to such matters as:
+The documents are comprised of specific provisions that state the guidelines relating to such matters as:

-Wyoming state law is silent on a number of pivotal matters concerning landlord-tenant relations in comparison to other states.
+Wyoming state does not cover many matters concerning landlord-tenant relations in comparison to other states.
 Therefore, it is vital that the lease agreement clearly states specifics about the obligations each party must legally uphold to ensure the landlord or property manager is covered from liability.

 Types of Agreements